Profile

 Tiffany is a Vietnamese American architect and urban designer who is passionate about cities.
-She approaches urban development from an interdisciplinary perspective that prioritizes people and integrates urban planning and economics.
+Seeing cities as a social phenomenon, she approaches urban development from an interdisciplinary perspective that integrates urban planning, economics, and anthropology.
 Tiffany has a decade of experience partnering with city governments and private sector clients on urban policies, programs, and projects, including in Indonesia, Vietnam, Ghana, and the US.
-Her doctoral research interests include coastal land reclamation and slum development in Southeast Asian cities.

 Tiffany holds a Master in Public Affairs degree from Princeton University and a Bachelor of Architecture degree with honors from the University of Notre Dame, where she is the inaugural recipient of the Jane Jacobs Award for commitment to community building and urban planning.